 It is a common practice to test data science aspirants on commonly used machine learning algorithms in interviews.
 These conventional algorithms being linear regression, logistic regression, clustering, decision trees etc. Data scientists are expected to possess an in-depth knowledge of these algorithms.

 We consulted hiring managers and data scientists from various organisations to know about the typical ML questions which they ask in an interview.
 Based on their extensive feedback a set of question and answers were prepared to help aspiring data scientists in their conversations.
+Linear Regression interview questions are the most common in Machine Learning interviews.
 Q&As on these algorithms will be provided in a series of four blog posts.

 Each blog post will cover the following topic:-